 Monthly Payment Percentages

-- If you do have other monthly payments like auto, credit card, and student loans, lenders will calculate your total DTI by taking your house payment plus the other monthly payments as a percentage of your gross monthly income.
+- If you have other monthly payments like auto, credit card, and student loans, lenders will calculate your total DTI by taking your house payment plus the other monthly payments as a percentage of your gross monthly income.
 For example, if your house payment is $1,000 and your auto payment is $500, you have total monthly payments of $1,500.
 This is 37 percent of a gross monthly income of $4,000.
 The rule-of-thumb here is to have total monthly payments that are 35 to 45 percent of your monthly income.

 Hint: If you believe your ratios are higher than this please contact us to discuss your situation, as we may be able to help you still.
 Our How Much House Can I Buy calculator is a good tool for you to try, too.

 Your Credit Score

-Affording a home means maintaining your credit score.
+Maintaining your credit score is critical.
 Most buyers have a ballpark idea of their credit score.
 It is a number value that describes how well you have paid your bills, including your credit cards, home, auto, and other loans.
 Folks with the highest credit scores get the best loan rates.

 Your credit score ranges from a low of 300 to a high of 850.
 To learn which online source we recommend to get a free credit score, go to How Your Credit Score Affects Your Mortgage.

-However, if you want a home loan, you’ll need a Residential Mortgage Credit Report (RMCR).
-We can pull a RMCR and review your credit report from the three largest credit-scoring agencies, Equifax, Experian and Transunion, in an easy-to-read format.
+If you want a home loan, you’ll need a tri-merge score or a residential mortgage credit report (RMCR).
+A tri-merge score includes the scores from the three largest credit-scoring agencies, Equifax, Experian and Transunion, in an easy-to-read format.
 The RMCR combines two scores and adds additional information on your borrowing habits to help a lender decide whether you a good financial manager.
 Both types are a stricter, tighter measure of your ability to repay a mortgage.
 If you ask for a free pre-approval letter, we will provide you with this credit score report at no charge.